More details about attending available here.

 When you arrive

 Your safety is our highest concern.
 Doors will open approximately 45 minutes prior to show time, so please arrive early and leave plenty of time for security screening.
 All bags are subject to inspection and all guests will go through a metal detector before entering the Eugene O’Neill Theatre.
 No weapons of any kind, including firearms, knives, tasers, mace, and pepper spray, are allowed.
-Additionally, personal alarms, glass bottles/containers, lighters, illegal substances, and alcohol are not permitted.
+Additionally, personal alarms, glass bottles/containers, lighters, bikes, e-bikes, e-scooters, illegal substances, and alcohol are not permitted.
 Theatre Management reserves the right to prohibit other items as deemed necessary.

 Where are your seats?